KxSystems/docs/docs/ml/toolkit/index.md

 <i class="fab fa-github"></i>
 [KxSystems/ml](https://github.com/kxsystems/ml/)

-The toolkit contains a number of libraries and scripts.
-These have been produced to provide kdb+/q users with general-use functions and procedures to perform machine-learning tasks on a wide variety of datasets.
+The toolkit contains libraries and scripts that provide kdb+/q users with general-use functions and procedures to perform machine-learning tasks on a wide variety of datasets.

 The toolkit contains: